mbohekale/JavaDesignPattern/README.md

 The consequences for software often concern space and time tradeoffs.They may address language and implementation issues as well.
 Since reuse is often a factor in object-oriented design, the consequences of a pattern include its impact on a system’s flexibility, extensibility, or portability.
 Listing these consequences explicitly helps you understand and evaluate them.
+### Why use them?
+##### Flexibility:
+Using design patterns your code becomes flexible.
+It helps to provide the correct level of abstraction due to which objects become loosely coupled to each other which makes your code easy to change.
+##### Reusability:
+Loosely coupled and cohesive objects and classes can make your code more reusable.
+This kind of code becomes easy to be tested as compared to the highly coupled code.
+##### Shared Vocabulary:
+Shared vocabulary makes it easy to share your code and thought with other team members.
+It creates more understanding between the team members related to the code.
+##### Capture best practices:
+Design patterns capture solutions which have been successfully applied to problems.
+By learning these patterns and the related problem, an inexperienced developer learns a lot about software design.